 Book a free consultation

 Our VAT experts are happy to help you.
 Book a free consultation today!

-With almost half a year to go, traders can take timely action, adjust their storage and continue to sell successfully in Europe.
+Online sellers should take timely actions, think about where to sell and adjust their storage accordingly to be able to sell successfully in 2021 as well.
 Of course, the sales figures have to be considered individually to decide whether to sell only in the UK, only in the EU or both.